Adapting your home: The bathroom

 Funding bathroom adaptations

-If you are self funding, you may wish to seek the advice from a specialist housing OT who can work with you to design the best possible kitchen to meet your individual needs.
+If you are self-funding, you may wish to seek advice from a specialist occupational therapist who can offer advice on housing adaptations and equipment to meet your individual needs.

 Private purchase